Koszul duality for operadic categories: Other operad-like structures

 \subsection{Pre-permutads.}

-Pre-permutads introduced in~\cite{loday-ronco} form a link between non-$\Sigma$ operads and permutads.
+Pre-permutads introduced in~\cite{loday11:_permut} form a link between nonsymmetric operads and permutads.
 They are structures satisfying all axioms of Markl operads as recalled in Definition~\ref{b3} except the parallel associativity, i.e.\ the first and the last case of~(\ref{zitra_s_Mikesem_do_Salmovske}).
-Pre-permutads are algebras over for certain operad over the category $\RTre$ of rooted trees which is very far from being Koszul self-dual:
+Pre-permutads are algebras for a certain binary quadratic operad over the category $\RTre$ of rooted trees which is very far from being Koszul self-dual.